 The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, and mediator).
 This chapter documents a few of the currently supported configurations.
-For a full list of supported configurations, view the rt.conf and rt.gnu.conf files.
+For a full list of supported configurations, view the rt.conf file.